enclave-networks/docs/docs/setup/windows.md

 === "Without an Enrolment Key"

-    Perform an unattended installation of Enclave without supplying an enrolment key
+    Perform an unattended installation of Enclave without supplying an enrolment key.

     ```
     C:\> enclave_setup.exe /unattended